psPALASH/whats-app-demo/FlutterWhatsAppClone-master/README.md

 Building a WhatsApp Clone in Flutter.

-### Show some :heart: and star the repo to support the project
+### Show some :heart: and star the repository to support the project

 ### Created By